dornornocoffee/SSOuserTesting/README.md

 # SSO System API test by Spring boot 3.4.2
 This API is for testing create SSO user to the database
 ## Run project
-Run the following command in a terminal window [Reminder: This project uses Maven to run, so you need to have the Maven on your PC]
+Run the following command in a terminal window [ Reminder: This project uses Maven to run, so you need to have the Maven on your PC ]
 ```
 mvn spring-boot:run
 ```
-(Optional) : Import the project, then you can run the project though the main file named 'SpringTestApplication' if your IDE has a shortcut button for running the project
+(Optional) : Import the project, then you can run the project though the main file named 'SpringTestApplication'. if your IDE has a shortcut button for running the project
 ```
 src/main/java/com/dornor/spring_test/SpringTestApplication.java
 ```

 ## Testing steps
-STEP 1 : use this link to test which is generate from swagger ui
+STEP 1 : Use this link to test which is generate from swagger ui
 ```
 http://localhost:8080/apitest/swagger-ui.html
 ```